Apra, Punjab: Climate

 The town experiences mainly three seasons as summer, monsoons and winter.
-Summers are quite hot with temperatures ranging in the mid-thirties (Celsius).
+Summers are quite hot and humid with temperatures ranging in the mid-thirties (Celsius).
 The highest recorded temperature in Apra is 40 degree Celsius and winters are quite severe and chilly, with the cold winds.

 The lowest recorded temperature in Apra is 7 degree Celsius.
 However, the climate has undergone a drastic change in the past few years, with the mercury rising and the rainfall decreasing each year.
 January is recorded as the coolest month and June as warmest month.